georgezzeng/Articles/2022-09-27-DoIt-Article-Summary.md

 ---
-title: Summary of "Solving for the future; Investment, new coalition levels up research computing infrastructure at UW–Madison"
+title: "Solving for the future: Investment, new coalition levels up research computing infrastructure at UW–Madison"

 author: Hannah Cheren